Greybillions/blue_ledger/README.md

 Welcome to my **BLUE LEDGER FINANCE WEBSITE**!

 Thank You for coming this far.
-This project illustrates the use of HTML and CSS in creating a responsive web page that adapts to any screen size.
+This project illustrates the use of HTML and CSS and a little javascript in creating a responsive web page that adapts to any screen size.
 This is a simple business webpage.